 It is always an idea to alert the pet owners to the problem before contacting us.
 The reason why the dog barks could be easily addressed.

 The solution may be to ensure your dog is happy.
 Feed and exercise your dog before you go out and make sure it has water, a comfortable bed and toys.
 It may help to leave a radio on low or a light on if you are not due back until dark.
 More information is given our barking dogs leaflet.

 If the dog is outside, ensure it is happy and position the kennel away from neighbouring properties.
 Further help and advice can be sought from your vet or from a dog behaviourist.

 If all else fails

-If the barking continues and the owner/s appear unwilling to respond, please contact us using the details below.
+If the barking continues and the owner/s appear unwilling to respond you can make a formal complaint.